cesanta/mongoose-os-docs/quickstart/setup.md

 ### Device registration

-Follow the Management Dashboard [Device Registration guide](https://mongoose-os.com/downloads/mos-release/win/mos.exe) to configure and register a new device.
+Follow a [Management Dashboard Device Registration guide](https://mongoose-os.com/docs/mdash/registration.md) to configure and register a new device.

 ### USB-to-Serial drivers